Leonard Andaya

-Leonard Andaya is Professor of Southeast Asian History at University of Hawaii at Manoa.
+Leonard Andaya is an American professor of Southeast Asian History at University of Hawaii at Manoa.
 His concentration is in the modern history of Southeast Asia, particularly that of Malaysia, Indonesia, the southern Philippines, and southern Thailand.

 Andaya received his BA in History from Yale University, and his MA and PhD in Southeast Asian history from Cornell University.
-He has also taught and held research positions at the University of Malaya, Australian National University, and Auckland University.
+He has also taught and held research positions at the University of Malaya, the Research School of Pacific (and Asian) Studies at the Australian National University, and Auckland University.
 He is married to Barbara Watson Andaya, a historian and scholar of similar topics at the same university.